 - Reconstructive Surgery

-Surgery to correct abnormal body tissues resulting from defects, abnormalities, trauma disease, infection, or tumors.
+Surgery to correct abnormal body tissues resulting from defects, trauma, disease, infection, or tumors.

 - Cosmetic Surgery

-There are very few insurers that will cover cosmetic surgeries; however, some might cover reconstructive procedures.
-Before this procedure, check with your insurance to see if they cover all or some of the cost.
+Few insurers will cover cosmetic surgeries; however, some might cover reconstructive procedures.
+Before this procedure, check with your insurance to see if they cover all or some of the costs.

 Alternative Payment Options

-Another option is to seek out plastic surgery financing options, which is basically like a loan where you pay back the money in installments with interest.
+Another option is to seek out plastic surgery financing options, like a loan where you pay back the money in installments with interest.